-258261.
-(1) An eligible financial institution that contravenes section 159162(1) commits an offence and is liable on conviction to a fine not exceeding 51 per cent of the eligible -financial institution's annual turnover in the Republic taxable income during the eligible financial institution's preceding financial year immediately preceding the date of the offence.

-- (2) A (2) If an eligible financial institution contravenes section 162(1), the holding company of the financial institution commits the like offence and is liable on conviction to the like penalty. - (3) A holding company of a financial conglomerate whothat contravenes section 160163(4) or - 161\164(3) commits an offence and is liable on conviction to a fine not exceeding 10 per cent of the financial conglomerate's annual turnover in the Republictaxable income during the financial conglomerate's preceding financial year immediately preceding the date of the offence. - (34) A holding company that contravenes section 164167(1) commits an offence and is liable on conviction to a fine not exceeding 10 per cent of the value of the material asset.
+- 261. (1) An eligible financial institution that contravenes section 162(1) commits an offence and is liable on conviction to a fine not exceeding 1 per cent of the eligible financial institution's taxable income during the eligible financial institution's financial year immediately preceding the date of the offence. - (2) If an eligible financial institution contravenes section 162(1), the holding company of the financial institution commits the like offence and is liable on conviction to the like penalty. - (3) A holding company of a financial conglomerate that contravenes section 163(4) or 164(3) commits an offence and is liable on conviction to a fine not exceeding 10 per cent-of the financial conglomerate's taxable income during the financial conglomerate's financial year immediately preceding the date of the offence. - (4) A holding company that contravenes section 167(1) commits an offence and is liable on conviction to a fine not exceeding 10 per cent of the value of the material asset as at the date of the offence.